 Time is always a significant factor.

-There have been two major studies done by MAPS, a research center which focuses, for the most part, on psychedelic and plant medicine.
-Let us take a look at these two studies and see if we can break down the facts when it comes to Ibogaine treatment success rate statistics.
+There have been two major studies done by MAPS, a research center that focuses, for the most part, on psychedelic and plant medicine.
+Let’s take a look at these two studies and see if we can break down the facts when it comes to ibogaine treatment success rate statistics.

-The SOWS scale is merely a series of questions that helps to determine how severe withdrawal symptoms are.
+The SOWS scale is merely a series of questions that determines how severe withdrawal symptoms are.

-In this first study, patients reported a 55% reduction in their withdrawal symptoms 30 hours after treatment.
+In this first study, patients reported a 55 percent reduction in their withdrawal symptoms 30 hours after treatment.

-It is important to note, however, that 50 percent of those treated in this study used an opiate blocker called, methadone.
+It’s important to note, however, that 50 percent of those treated in this study used an opiate blocker called Methadone.

-Ibogaine will not work if methadone is present in the patient’s system.
-It is unclear if MAPS was aware of this information before, or if this particular study gave them that data.
-But we do know now that Ibogaine can not effectively treat methadone.
+Ibogaine will not work if Methadone is present in the patient’s system.
+It’s unclear if MAPS was aware of this information before, or if this particular study gave them that data.
+But we do know now that ibogaine cannot effectively treat Methadone.

 The same patients were surveyed 30 days after treatment.
-50% reported that they had not used opiates since their Ibogaine therapy treatment.
+Approximately 50 percent reported they hadn’t used opiates since their ibogaine therapy treatment.

-This study is more on point with how Ibogaine should be used.
-However, it is important to note that both of these studies were with relatively small sample sizes.
-On a large scale, these results would likely vary, although it is unclear how much.
+This study is more on point with how ibogaine should be used.
+However, it’s important to note that both of these studies were with relatively small sample sizes.
+On a large scale, these results would likely vary, although it’s unclear how much.

 This study had 14 participants.

-After the treatment, the average withdrawal reductions was 77%, 2-4 days after the patients had taken the Ibogaine.
+After the treatment, the average withdrawal reductions amounted to 77 percent, 2-4 days after the patients had taken the ibogaine

-Some of these patients were not available for a follow-up study.
-However, of those surveyed, these were the results.
+Some of these patients weren’t available for a follow-up study.
+However, of those surveyed, these were the results:

-- Twelve (12) months after treatment – 8 subjects were tested.
+- Twelve (12) months after treatment– subjects were tested.
 Two tested positive for opiate use in the past 30 days

-Breaking this down, this means that, 12 months after treatment, 75% of patients surveyed had not used opiates in the last 30 days.
+Breaking this down, this means, 12 months after treatment, 75 percent of patients surveyed hadn’t used opiates in the last 30 days.

 Ibogaine Treatment Success Rate Breakdown

-The Ibogaine treatment success rate statistics here show promise.
-We must take this with a degree of skepticism because of the small group of the test subjects.
+The ibogaine treatment success rate statistics here show promise.
+However, we must take this with a degree of skepticism because of the small group of the test subjects.
 Hopefully, in the future, more tests like this will be done with the same emphasis on scientific observation.

 From our personal experience here at Experience Ibogaine, we agree that those suffering from heroin and opiate addiction see a significant reduction of withdrawal symptoms from heroin and opiate abuse.

-With the reduction in withdrawal symptoms, the addict is more likely to stay clean.
-This reduction in withdrawal is similar to what an addict would experience if they were off of heroin or opiates for 14-21 days.
-Ibogaine, essentially, gives an addict a 14-21 day head start on their addiction recovery.
-We can see how this would raise the success rate statistics for any addict, but still leaves room for improvement and aftercare.
+With the reduction in withdrawal symptoms, addicts are more likely to stay clean.
+This reduction in withdrawal is similar to what addicts would experience if they were off of heroin or opiates for 14-21 days.
+Ibogaine, essentially, gives addicts a 14-21 day head start on their addiction recovery.
+We can see how this would raise the success rate statistics for any addict but still leaves room for improvement and aftercare.

 The Need for Ibogaine Aftercare

-Because addiction is so strong, aftercare and group meetings can have a significant impact on the success rate of Ibogaine treatment.
+Because addiction is so strong, aftercare and group meetings can have a significant impact on the success rate of ibogaine treatment.
 In all cases, time is a massive factor.
-The longer an addict stays away from their natural environment, the better–and indefinitely staying away is the most effective solution.
+The longer an addict stays away from his or her natural environment, the better—and indefinitely staying away is the most effective solution.
 It also encourages patients to be involved and be entirely dedicated to some AA, NA, or SMART recovery meeting programs.

 The success rate of Ibogaine, in the end, depends on the person.
-From a statistical standpoint, Ibogaine treatment can have a massive impact on long-term addiction treatment success.
+From a statistical standpoint, treatment success.
 Ibogaine treatment is the only drug treatment available that addresses the physical addiction, as well as many of the underlying psychological issues that lead to addiction.

-Ibogaine is not a cure, but it can be useful to those looking for alternatives to traditional treatment methods.
+Ibogaine isn’t a cure, but it can be useful to those looking for alternatives to traditional treatment methods.

-Check out our Experience Ibogaine centers to know more about our Ibogaine Treatment program.
+Check out our Experience Ibogaine centers to learn more about our ibogaine treatment program.